Find a Percocet addiction treatment and rehab program that matches your recovery goals.

 Percocet has a significantly high misuse rate and is known as one of the significant medications contributing to the American opioid epidemic.
-Percocet is a narcotic medication and can only be obtained legally via a prescription by a physician.
+It is a narcotic medication and can only be obtained legally via a prescription by a physician.

 Percocet is highly addictive due to the functionality of the drug of attaching to the opiate receptors in the brain.
 The behavior of attaching to these receptors triggers dopamine and feelings of happiness and euphoria.
-Percocet is considered a depressant and can cause slowed heart rate, slowed breathing, and drowsiness.
+Percocet is considered a depressant and can cause a slowed heart rate, slowed breathing, and drowsiness.
 Although Percocet is highly addictive, research shows that Percocet addiction treatment can be highly effective in combating dependence.